 3. Le Trou (1960)

 I have to be honest.
 The first time I saw French filmmaker Jacques Becker’s scintillating social experiment set in a high-security prison, all I could remember was Ghislain Cloquet’s stunning cinematography.
-His handling technique and lighting of shots are prominently reproduced by contemporary shooters and clearly served as the blueprint for using light as an elementary variable in narration.
+Contemporary shooters prominently reproduce his handling technique and lighting of shots and clearly served as the blueprint for using light as an elementary variable in narration.